 A query letter for fiction includes a story premise sentence, a paragraph that shows the beginning, middle, and end for your main character, the audience for your book, market analysis (see guidelines below), and any qualifications you have to write about the professions, issues, or settings.

-(contemporary, historical romance, suspense, fantasy, etc.) you are writing and where you see it fitting into the current fiction market.
+Indicate the genre you are writing (contemporary, historical romance, suspense, fantasy, etc.) and where you see it fitting into the current fiction market.

 A listing of 3-to-5 books already available on the market, covering a premise, time period, or setting similar to yours (English castles, lighthouses, etc).
 Compare and contrast.
 Indicate in what way(s) your story is similar and in what way your idea or your development differs from what others have already done.
 Why does the market need one more story in that time period or setting?

-Brief summary of the story that shows the main character arch (up to 2 pages, double-spaced).
+Brief summary of the story that shows the main character arc (up to two pages, double-spaced).

 First chapter or two, consecutive from the beginning and no more than 10 double-spaced pages.